Chidambaram lodged in separate cell in Tihar, can use Western toilet | Devdiscourse

-Former Union finance minister P Chidambaram, who was brought to the Tihar jail on Thursday evening, will get no special facilities, except a separate cell and a Western toilet as specified by the court, prison officials said.
+Former finance minister P Chidambaram, who was brought to Tihar prison Thursday evening, will get no special facilities, except a separate cell and a Western toilet as specified by the court, jail officials said.
 Like other inmates, he will also have access to the prison's library and can watch television for a specified period.

 A prison official said food is usually served to the inmates between 7 and 8 pm but it is kept aside for those who arrive late due to court procedures.
 The usual dinner menu is rotis, dal, sabji and rice.